xdmushui/partner-center-sdk/develop/create-a-cart.md

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.
 - A customer identifier.
 If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.

-## Examples
+## C\#

-### C#

-To create an order for a customer, first instantiate a Cart object.
-Next, create a list of **CartLineItem** objects, and assign the list to the cart's LineItems property.
+To create an order for a customer:

+1. Instantiate a Cart object.
+2. Create a list of **CartLineItem** objects, and assign the list to the cart's LineItems property.
 Each cart line item contains the purchase information for one product.
 You must have at least one cart line item.

-Next, obtain an interface to cart operations by calling the **IAggregatePartner.Customers.ById** method with the customer ID to identify the customer, and then retrieving the interface from the **Cart** property.
+3. Obtain an interface to cart operations by calling the **IAggregatePartner.Customers.ById** method with the customer ID to identify the customer, and then retrieving the interface from the **Cart** property.

-Finally, call the **Create** or **CreateAsync** method to create the cart.
+4. Call the **Create** or **CreateAsync** method to create the cart.

+### C\# example

 ```csharp
 // IAggregatePartner partnerOperations;